farao-community/farao-community.github.io/pages/docs/engine/ra-optimisation/search-tree-rao/search-tree-rao.md

 #### Usefulness of optimizing linear remedial actions at every step

-By default, FARAO search-tree always studies the combination of PST and other linear remedial actions with each individual non-PST remedial action.
+By default, CASTOR always studies the combination of PST and other linear remedial actions with each individual non-PST remedial action.
 This allows to better take into consideration the joint effect of non-PST remedial with available PST (in particular if the non-PST remedial action impacts significantly the PSDF of available PST, typically if both actions are located in a close “electrical vicinity”).